The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: Introduction

-\begin{itemize} \item We provide the exact expressions of multi elliptic-breather solutions uniformly expressed by the Jacobi theta function either in $\cn$-type or $\dn$-type solutions background.
-And then, we analyze some spectral properties of those solutions.
-A sufficient condition of the elastic collision among the breathers is given by the symmetric property.
-For the asymptotic analysis, we not only consider the dynamic behaviors of solutions as $t\rightarrow \pm \infty$, but also focus on the degeneration of solutions as $k\rightarrow 0^+$. \item As modulus $t\rightarrow \pm \infty$, the asymptotic analysis of the multi elliptic-breather solutions are revealed by the exact expressions directly in two categories: along the line $l_i^{\pm}$ with velocity $v_i$ and in the area $R_{i}^{\pm}$ between two breathers.
-The asymptotic expression in region $R_{i}^{\pm}$ can be regarded as a shift on the background solution.
-As $k\rightarrow 0^+$, the multi elliptic-breather solutions could be degenerated into many well-known solutions, such as constant solutions, solitons and breathers under the constant backgrounds. \item The relations between velocity $v_i$ and the spectral parameter $\lambda_i$ for the multi elliptic-breather solutions are obtained, which has never been reported before to the best of our knowledge.
-Analyzing the zeros and poles of meromorphic functions $\Re(I(z))$ and $\Re(\Omega(z))$ and studying the conformal map between spectral parameter $\lambda$ and uniform parameter $z$ are two indispensable steps to prove the relations between velocity $v_i$ and spectral parameter $\lambda_i$. \end{itemize}
+\begin{itemize} \item We construct the multi elliptic-localized solutions of the mKdV equation and provide a uniform expression of them in terms of theta functions either in $\cn$-type or $\dn$-type solutions background.
+Based on the asymptotic expressions of the multi elliptic-localized solutions, we obtain that the collisions between the breathers and solitons of all multi elliptic-localized solutions are elastic.
+Moreover, a sufficient condition of the strictly elastic collision between the solitons and breathers is given by the symmetric property. \item As $t\rightarrow \pm \infty$, the asymptotic expressions of the solutions are revealed by the exact expressions directly in two categories: along the line $L_i^{\pm}$ with velocity $v_i$ and in the area $R_{i}^{\pm}$ between two elliptic-breathers/solitons.
+The asymptotic expressions in region $R_{i}^{\pm}$ can be regarded as a shift in the background solution.
+As $k\rightarrow 0^+$, the multi elliptic-localized solutions could degenerate into the multi solitons/breathers/solitons-breathers under constant or vanishing backgrounds, which implies that we extend the multi solitons/breathers/solitons-breathers solutions under the constant and vanishing backgrounds into the backgrounds of the elliptic functions. \item The relations between velocity $v$ and the spectral parameter $\lambda$ for the multi elliptic-localized solutions are obtained, which has never been reported before to the best of our knowledge.
+Analyzing the zeros and poles of meromorphic functions $\Re(I(z))$ and $\Re(\Omega(z))$, as well as studying the conformal map between the spectral parameter $\lambda$ and the uniform parameter $z$ are two indispensable steps in proving the relations between the velocity $v$ and the spectral parameter $\lambda$. \end{itemize}